President/President-Elect/Vice President/Past President Roles

 - Attends ASSP SAFETY Conference (often with CEO) to meet with our counterparts (June)

-- Every 3 years works with president-elect to initiate and deploy strategic planning process; serves on task force
+- Every 3 years, works with the president-elect to initiate and deploy strategic planning process; serves on the task force

 - Serves as ex-officio (non-voting) member on Board Nominating Cmte, AIHA Named Awards & Honors (Fellows) Committee